-How Much Money Is There In The World? | 2023 Edition
+How Much Money Is There In The World? | 2024 Edition

 Money supply data is usually analyzed and published by the government or the central bank of the country.
 Since it is present in various forms (virtual and physical) in different currencies, it’s extremely difficult to determine the exact total amount.

 To make things easier, we have converted currencies into the US dollar.
-And since US statistics are easily available, we can examine this question in different ways.
+And since US statistics are easily available, we can examine this question in many different ways.

 Different Types of Money

-Typically, different types of money are classified as “M”s.
+Generally, different types of money are classified as “M”s.
 They range from M0 (narrowest) to M3 (broadest), depending on the policy formulation of the country’s central bank.

 The Federal Reserve System — central bank of the United States of America — for instance, publishes data on three monetary: